 The Worlds Largest Grey Nomads

 The Blue Whales of the world have no specific home that they live all year in, they spend their time constantly on the move towards their next feeding ground.
 These epic journeys take them many thousands of kilometres and from one ocean to another.
 The preferred feeding grounds are reached at different times of the year depending on when the krill densities are at their peak and no energy is ever wasted on unprofitable feeding grounds.
-Travel is a vital part of the life of a Blue Whale and during their lifetime they can achieve a distance which would take them to the moon and back again.
+Travel is a vital part of the life of a Blue Whale and during their lifetime they can travel to the moon and back again.

 Biggest Babies Ever Known